michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part1.md

 > Develop an option/story based on the insights from the project

 > Create a shorthand story

-> Improve story arc: using Rags to Riches story arc The "Rags to Riches" story arc has the plot of students who pursue a demanding degree and land good-paying tech jobs through the help of CMU and the MISM program

 > Test the shorthand story arc with reviewers and make improvements.